-With an IUL product, the policyowner can take advantage of the upward movement of a selected stock market index while being protected from a downward performance through the power of the 0% floor, meaning the index credited will not be less than zero percent.
+With an IUL product, the owner can take advantage of the upward movement of a selected stock market index while being protected from a downward performance through the power of the 0% floor, meaning the interest credited will not be less than zero percent.

-In other words, a Midland National IUL policy can grant you the opportunity to build cash value without a negative index performance hindering your earning potential.
-The earning potential is subject to a cap or a maximum interest rate that is used in the calculation of the index credit.
+In other words, a Midland National IUL policy can offer you the opportunity to build cash value without a negative index performance hindering your earning potential.
+The earning potential is calculated based on several factors, including a maximum interest rate, the amount of premium allocated to the index account, the floor, and/or a spread rate, which is subtracted from the index growth.
 The cash value you build may be used in many ways, from college funding2 for your kids, to helping supplement your retirement income.

-IUL can help you prepare financially for the chance of being diagnosed with a serious illness.
+IUL can help you prepare financially for the potential high cost of future medical bills.

-Available at issue for no additional premium, these benefits allow the policyowner to accelerate a portion of the death benefit should the insured be diagnosed with a qualifying illness, subject to eligibility.
+Available at issue for no additional premium, these benefits allow the owner to accelerate a portion of the death benefit should the insured be diagnosed with a qualifying illness, subject to eligibility requirements.
 The accelerated death benefit payment could be used for bills, making up for missed work due to your illness, family vacations, or in any other way you choose.3

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.